ArkCase/ark_helm_charts/README.md

 # Install using Helm

-Arkcase provides tested Helm charts as a "deployment template" for customers who want to take advantage of the container orchestration benefits of Kubernetes.
+ArkCase provides tested Helm charts as a "deployment template" for customers who want to take advantage of the container orchestration benefits of Kubernetes.
 These Helm charts are undergoing continual development and improvement, and shouldn't be used "as is" for your production environments, but should help you save time and effort deploying Content Services for your organization.

 The Helm charts in this repository provide a PostgreSQL database in a Docker container and don't configure any logging.
 This design was chosen so that you can install them in a Kubernetes cluster without changes, and they're flexible enough for adopting to your actual environment.